 Platform diversity and citation weight

-Google reviews matter most, but they're not the only signal.
+Google reviews matter a lot, especially inside Google's ecosystem, but they're not the only signal.
 AI systems aggregate data from Yelp, Facebook, BBB, industry directories, and anywhere else your business is mentioned.

 Having reviews across multiple platforms does two things.
 First, it creates redundancy.
 If your business has consistent positive signals across five platforms, that's more credible than great reviews on one platform alone.
 Second, it feeds different data sources that AI systems pull from.